-Sage Expands into New Markets and Capabilities to Boost SMBs’ Productivity
+Sage expands into new markets and capabilities to boost SMBs’ productivity

 The solution is now available in the US in an early adopter program.

-Sage has also shared news on the continued partnership with Microsoft - providing customers with the option of hosting Sage Intacct on Azure as well as the capabilities through the Sage Intacct App for Microsoft Teams to submit and approve certain processes directly through the Application.
+These product updates were shared today at the annual Sage Transform event, designed for the Sage Intacct community of customers and partners, taking place in Orlando, Florida, from October 10-14, 2022.

-This announcement was shared today at the annual Sage Transform event, designed for the Sage Intacct community of customers and partners, taking place in Orlando, Florida, from October 10-14 2022.
+Sage has also announced news on the continued partnership with Microsoft – providing customers with the option of hosting Sage Intacct on Azure, as well as the capabilities through the Sage Intacct App for Microsoft Teams to submit and approve certain processes directly through the Application.
+See https://www.sage.com/en-us/news/press-releases/ to view that announcement.

 About Sage